 The City of Aurora is attempting to identify active, inactive and abandoned wells within the WHP areas.
 Damaged wells can become a direct conduit for surface contamination to reach the underlying aquifer.
 We ask for your assistance in identifying abandoned or inactive wells on your property.
 Please contact the Aurora Utilities at 812-926-2745 with relevant information.

 Water wells are abandoned if the original purpose and use of the well has been discontinued for more than 5 years or if the well is in a state of disrepair.
 If the well was abandoned after January 1, 1988, a licensed water well driller must be used to plug the well.
 The licensed driller will complete a record of the abandonment and submit it to the Indiana Department of Natural Resources (IDNR).
-If a well was abandoned prior to 1988, refer to the Plugging & Sealing Abandoned Water Wells brochure provided by the IDNR.

-The Gaff family (of Hillforest,) as part owners of the Aurora Gas & Coke Company, pioneered the use of manufactured gas for home and business lighting in 1860.
+The Gaff family (of Hillforest), as part owners of the Aurora Gas & Coke Company, pioneered the use of manufactured gas for home and business lighting in 1860.

 Street lighting was added in 1874, which was before Aurora had a water system, and gas was manufactured at the site of the current Aurora Utilities Office at 110 Main Street.

 Natural gas came into use in 1950 by a connection from Lawrenceburg along US 50 that in turn was connected to the Texas Gas Pipeline.
 While not used for lighting, natural gas now serves as a primary heating source for homes, businesses and manufacturing.
-With the deployement of plastic pipe in the 1970's the city was able to build a safe and secure gas system in 1987.
+With the deployment of plastic pipe in the 1970's the city was able to build a safe and secure gas system in 1987.

 Natural gas is odorless so odorants are added to allow someone to readily detect a gas leak.
 Customers should know the location of all shut-off valves, appliances that use gas, or know the landlord/custodian who would have this knowledge.